jjones4/cBudget/README.txt

 Simple Command-Line Budget App Written in C
 -------------------------------------------

-cBudget uses a text file called budget.txt to save new records and fetch records.
+cBudget uses a text file called budget.txt to store budget records.
 You can choose from the options to display your budget, add a record, or remove a record.
 Note that there is no input validation yet.
 A session with the app might look something like this:

 C:\Temp>cBudget